Ezra Pound: Depression

 Those close to him thought he had dementia, and in mid-1960 he spent time in a clinic when his weight dropped.
 He picked up again, but by early 1961 he had a urinary tract infection.
 Dorothy felt unable to look after him, so he went to live with Olga Rudge, first in Rapallo then in Venice; Dorothy mostly stayed in London after that with Omar.
 In 1961 Pound attended a meeting in Rome in honor of Oswald Mosley, who was visiting Italy.
-His health continued to decline, and his friends were dying: Wyndham Lewis in 1957, Ernest Hemingway in 1961 (Hemingway shot himself), E. E. Cummings in 1962, William Carlos Williams in 1963, and T. S. Eliot in 1965.
-In 1963 he told an interviewer, Grazia Livi: "I spoil everything I touch. ...
-All my life I believed I knew nothing, yes, knew nothing.
-And so words became devoid of meaning."
-He attended Eliot's funeral in London and visited W. B. Yeats' widow in Dublin (Yeats died in 1939).

 In 1966 he was admitted to the Genoa School of Medicine's psychiatric hospital for an evaluation after prostate surgery.
 His notes said he had psychomotor retardation, insomnia, depression, and he believed he had been "contaminated by microbes".
 According to a psychiatrist who treated him, Pound had previously been treated with electroconvulsive therapy.
 This time he was given imipramine and responded well.
 The doctors diagnosed bipolar disorder.
 Two years later he attended the opening of an exhibition in New York featuring his blue-inked version of Eliot's The Waste Land.
 He went on to Hamilton College and received a standing ovation.

-Meeting Ginsberg, Reck, and Russell
+Reck allegations

 Pound's biographer, Michael Reck, claimed to have had an encounter with Pound at the restaurant of the Pensione Cici in Venice in 1967, during which Pound told Allen Ginsberg and Peter Russell that his own poems were "a lot of double talk" and made no sense, and that his writing was "a mess", "stupid and ignorant all the way through".
 Reck wrote about the meeting in Evergreen Review the following year.
 "At seventy I realized that instead of being a lunatic, I was a moron," Pound reportedly said.
 He "looked very morose" and barely spoke: "There is nothing harder than conversing with Pound nowadays," Reck wrote.